ava/use-http/README.md

   onMount: true
 })

-// 1 caveat, only use `request.delete`, don't destructure like below
-// that's what `del` is for since `delete` is a key word const { get, post, patch, put, del, delete } = request
+const {
+  get,
+  post,
+  patch,
+  put,
+  delete // don't destructure `delete` though, it's a keyword del,   // <- that's why we have this (del). or use `request.delete` } = request
 ```

 Credits